abhishekarya1/Hash-Define-myNotes/content/system-design/book-2.md

 - Geohash: `(geohash, list_of_businesses)`
 - Business Info: `(business_id, business_info_object)`

-Update to these two caches will be nightly, from the main SQL database.
+Update to these two caches will be nightly, from the SQL Business DB.